IBM/ibm-process-mining-BAW-accelerator/README.md

 - Run several extraction jobs that can be stopped and resumed.

 ## How to Install the Accelerator
+If you are using the Techzone environment for BAW, please see the next section
 Prerequisite: Python3

 Get this repository in your local environment